ostinelli/syn/INTERNALS.md

   * When a scope process receives the discovery message, it:
     * Replies with its local data with an ack message in format `{'3.0', ack_sync, self(), LocalData}`.
     * Starts monitoring the remote scope node process.
-    * Adds the remote node to the list of the sub-cluster nodes.
+    * Adds the remote node to the list of the subcluster nodes.
   * The scope process that receives the `ack_sync` message:
     * Stores the received data of the remote node.
     * If it's an unknown node, it:
       * Starts monitoring the remote scope node process.
       * Sends it its local data with another ack message.
-      * Adds the remote node to the list of the sub-cluster nodes.
+      * Adds the remote node to the list of the subcluster nodes.

 #### Leaving

   * When a scope process of a remote node dies, all the other scope processes are notified because they were monitoring it.
-  * The data related to the remote node that left the sub-cluster is removed locally on every node.
+  * The data related to the remote node that left the subcluster is removed locally on every node.